 What will be tested?

 The Practicum Exam will be offered for the entire months of April and October, at the same testing centers as IDFX and IDPX.

 Do I have to know AutoCAD or Revit in order to take this exam?

 No. The Practicum Exam platform is a testing platform, not a design platform and therefore no prior design software experience is needed to take this exam.

 Knowledge of space planning is still an important aspect of the design process and the NCIDQ Exam.
 However, on the Practicum Exam, candidates are not creating a new space plan.
 Instead, they will be evaluating a completed plan or plan a space for a single room based upon specific parameters.

 How many questions are on the exam?

-*There are six additional items noted in the total question count that are simply the transition pages when moving from one Case Study to the next.
+*There are eight additional items noted in the total question count that are simply the transition pages when moving from one section of the exam to the next.